-In January 2014, Optinose and Avanir, which licensed North American commercial rights, submitted a New Drug Application to the US Food and Drug Administration (FDA) for the Company’s first product, using an Optinose device to deliver sumatriptan for the treatment of migraines.
+In January 2014, Optinose and Avanir, which held a license to North American commercial rights at that time, submitted a New Drug Application to the US Food and Drug Administration (FDA) for the Company’s first product, using an Optinose device to deliver sumatriptan for the treatment of migraines.
 The application (now approved) included clinical data showing that Optinose significantly improved headache relief within 30 minutes using a very low dose of medication.
 To help doctors and patients understand the role of this new approach, Optinose performed another clinical trial, directly comparing our new migraine treatment to the most commonly used medication for treatment of migraine.
 The results of this trial are now published.

 In September 2017, we received FDA approval for XHANCE® (fluticasone propionate).
 In 2018 we initiated a clinical research program in pursuit of a follow-on indication.